Trimethoprim is an antibiotic.

-- muscle weakness, being unable to move or feel anything, an abnormal heartbeat, chest pains, and feeling sick (warning signs of high potassium in your blood)
+- muscle weakness, being unable to move or feel anything, an abnormal heartbeat, chest pains, and feeling sick - these can be signs of high potassium in your blood

-- muscle cramps, tiredness, feeling or being sick, feeling confused and headaches (warning signs of salt in your blood)
+- muscle cramps, tiredness, feeling or being sick, feeling confused and headaches - these can be signs of salt in your blood

 - serious skin reactions or rashes, including irregular, round red patches, peeling, blisters, skin ulcers, or swelling of the skin that looks like burns

-- headache, fever, stiff neck, tiredness, feeling ill, and your eyes becoming very sensitive to bright light (warning signs of meningitis)
+- headache, fever, stiff neck, tiredness, feeling ill, and your eyes becoming very sensitive to bright light - these can be signs of meningitis

-- diarrhoea, possibly with stomach cramps, is severe, contains blood or mucus, or lasts longer than 4 days
+- severe diarrhoea, possibly with stomach cramps, that contains blood or mucus, or lasts longer than 4 days

-- bruising or bleeding you can't explain (including nosebleeds), a sore throat, mouth ulcers, a high temperature, or feeling tired or generally unwell (warning signs of a problem with your blood)
+- bruising or bleeding you can't explain (including nosebleeds), a sore throat, mouth ulcers, a high temperature, or feeling tired or generally unwell - these can be signs of a problem with your blood

 Serious allergic reaction

 In rare cases, it’s possible to have a serious allergic reaction to trimethoprim.